Intelivate’s Kris Fannin has 21 tips and tools to make your home office and virtual jobs the rewarding and successful

 Do whatever you need to do to peel that face off your drool-soaked pillow at the same time each day.

-18. Calendar strategy is essential in virtual jobs.
+18. Calendar strategy is essential for virtual jobs.

 Keeping a very detailed and up-to-date schedule is critical for success with virtual jobs.

 Even if it is just ‘you’ it provides structure, reminders and record trail for you to determine what is working for you and what isn’t.

 Your calendar an absolute essential for effective collaboration with other colleagues or clients from your home office.

 The last thing you want to do is to play calendar drill for half your day.
 Keeping a well-organized schedule also gives your colleagues and clients an opportunity to learn your routine, so you do not constantly have to remind them of it.